-- Affordable Housing The Town Planner submitted a successful application for the Municipal Engagement Community program through the Citizens' Housing and Planning Association (CHAPA).
+Affordable Housing - The Town Planner submitted a successful application for the Municipal Engagement Community program through the Citizens' Housing and Planning Association (CHAPA).
 The program provides free technical assistance to communities pursuing housing production and affordable housing.
-The Town has assembled an Essex Housing Coalition Group and held a kickoff meeting with CHAPA in December.
-CHAPA staff will work with the Coalition to conduct public education efforts in support of housing production, with an emphasis on affordable housing.
-Strategies and an implementation plan will be developed. - Technical Assistance SPC to work with Planner and Town Administrator to identify an expert who could analyze what a Community Compact for housing means in Essex and how this could get us out of first gear. - Learning from and partnering with Manchester Town Planner recommends that the SPC invite the Town Planner from Manchester or a member of their affordable housing organization to present on their process and successes in creating an affordable housing policy.
+The Town has assembled an Essex Housing Coalition

+Group and held two meetings since December 2018, with the third meeting to occur in June.
+CHAPA staff has also been meeting with key stakeholders and attended other community meetings, and will work with the Coalition to conduct public education efforts in support of housing production, with an emphasis on affordable housing.
+Strategies and an implementation plan will be developed.

+- Technical Assistance SPC worked with Planner and Town Administrator to identify an expert who could analyze what a Community Compact for housing means in Essex and how this could get us out of first gear (see CHAPA, above).. - Learning from and partnering with Manchester Town Planner recommends that the SPC invite the Town Planner from Manchester or a member of their affordable housing organization to present on their process and successes in creating an affordable housing policy.
 CPC could be invited to this presentation as well since CPA funding could be used towards affordable housing.
 The Essex Housing Authority could also be involved.
 Manchester has expressed interest in partnering with Essex on a regional housing strategy.